imnulhaqueruman/aws-lab/laravel-setup.md

 Visit [http://localhost:8000](http://localhost:8000) in your browser to see your Laravel application running.

-Here is a complete guide on setting up a simple Laravel ToDo app with basic CRUD operations:

 ---

-# Laravel ToDo App
+## Laravel ToDo App

 This guide will walk you through creating a simple ToDo app using Laravel with basic CRUD functionality.

+---

 ### Prerequisites